 "I don't really care for titles," he says.
 "I'm happy to have them on my business card, but in a lot of ways I still feel like I am a resident here at UCLA."

 Dr. Feinberg and his wife Andrea arrived at UCLA in 1990 after packing everything they owned into a '74 Chevy Malibu and driving from Chicago to Los Angeles, where he would complete his residency in psychiatry and she would continue her training in pulmonary critical care.
 "I was just so proud to get into UCLA," Dr. Feinberg recalls.
 "And I still feel like that today."

-Now as head of one of the most successful healthcare systems in the country — comprising more than 80 clinics and four hospitals that include Ronald Reagan UCLA Medical Center, Mattel Children's Hospital UCLA, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and UCLA Medical Center, Santa Monica — he still spends much of his day talking with patients and their families, learning from them what he can do to make their experience at UCLA better.
+Now as head of one of the most successful healthcare systems in the country — comprising more than 80 clinics and four hospitals that include Ronald Reagan UCLA Medical Center, Mattel Children's Hospital UCLA, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and UCLA Health - Santa Monica Medical Center — he still spends much of his day talking with patients and their families, learning from them what he can do to make their experience at UCLA better.

 "So yes, I have big titles and this is a big place, but I really just feel like I'm one member of the team," he says.
 "And I'm as excited to be here today as when I came as a resident.
 I wish I could still have my title PG2 (post-graduate year two).
 I'd rather be called the PG2 then the president."

 Whether as president or PG2, Dr. Feinberg spoke with UCLA Medicine editor David Greenwald about his new role.

 You don't care for titles, but you are the president, and that is a position that is new to UCLA Health System.
 What does it mean for the system to have someone in that role?